FDE, NH&MP organize road safety awareness lecture

 The event transpired within a productive and impactful atmosphere, as the authorities successfully captivated the attention of the attendees and effectively disseminated critical road safety information.

-This endeavor by the National Highway and Motorway Police in collaboration with the Federal Directorate of Education underscores the commitment to instill a culture of road safety awareness and responsible driving practices among the youth.
+This endeavor by the NH&MP in collaboration with the Federal Directorate of Education underscores the commitment to instill a culture of road safety awareness and responsible driving practices among the youth.
 The lecture stood as a testament to the unified effort to ensure the safety and well-being of motorists and pedestrians alike, contributing to the broader goal of minimizing road accidents and promoting safer commutes within the community.

 The engaging and informative session facilitated by the National Highway and Motorway Police at IMCG PG Margalla College not only imparted vital road safety knowledge but also fostered an enduring impression on the students, reinforcing the significance of responsible and cautious behavior on the road.